Contact us

 Citizens' Assemblies and Digital Wrapping

-Face-to-face public engagement seems to be on the wane with the rise of social media campaigning.
-As an antidote, we are seeing more interest in Citizens’ Assemblies, which place personal encounter at their heart.
+Citizens' assemblies.
+With the rise of digital communication and engagement, some believe that face-to-face discussions about local issues are on the wane.
+As an antidote, we are seeing more interest in Citizens’ Assemblies, which place personal encounters at their heart.
 But what if we can have the best of both?
 The depth and reflective practice of the Assembly with the wide participation and engagement of online engagement and social media?

 We can.
 And it can work well.

-Partly as a reaction to the apparent failings of social media campaigning and to their ubiquity, there is a new interest in other methods of public discourse.
-The model of Citizens’ Assemblies has gained attention in the context of Britain’s Brexit debate.
-Supporters of the idea cite Ireland’s positive experience using a Citizens’ Assembly to advise on important topics - abortion, fixed term parliaments, referendums, population ageing, and climate change.
-Assemblies are seen as a positive means of involving citizens in policy-making, in a way that is open, diverse and seen as credible to people across policy divides.
+The model of Citizens’ Assemblies has gained attention with a wave of them beginning in 2019.
+Supporters of the idea cite Ireland’s positive experience using a Citizens’ Assembly to advise on important topics - fixed term parliaments, referendums, population ageing, and climate change.
+Assemblies are seen as a positive means of involving citizens in policy-making, in a way that is open, diverse and credible to people across policy divides.
 If politics are getting more tribal, managed face-to-face debate is seen as a way of breaching seemingly entrenched loyalties in pursuit of a compromise for the common good.

-Citizens’ Assemblies are just one example of engagement that places face-to-face encounter at its heart.
+Citizens’ assemblies are just one example of engagement that places face-to-face encounters at its heart.
 Architects and planners have developed the format of the Planning Charette and more widely, participatory planning.
 In these activities, citizens have access to experts to help shape ideas about their local environment and operate within a structured process for managing conflicting views.
-These processes are seen as being a key to obtaining public views in an alloyed manner and a way of enabling people with differing views to reach agreed compromises and ways forward.
-Because the process involved ordinary people, they are widely seen as productive and credible.
+These processes are seen as key to obtaining public views in an alloyed manner and a way of enabling people with differing views to reach agreed compromises and ways forward.

 Nevertheless, the number of people who are actually ensconced in a Citizens’ Assembly is low.
 An organisation tracking Citizens’ Assemblies in the UK lists them as having 60-100 participants (1).
 This works and can work very well, but rather like a statistically “representative sample” it is not the same as mass engagement.

 At Commonplace we often provide a “digital wrapper” for processes that emphasise the centrality of face-to-face activities.
-Recently, the London Borough of Camden used Commonplace in the run-up to its Citizens’ Assembly on the Climate Crisis.
-In a short period of just a few weeks, over 2,000 people visited the Commonplace websites that fed information to the Assembly.
-Through the websites, residents made 650 contributions.
+In 2023, the London Borough of Camden used Commonplace to talk about its Citizens’ Assembly as part of its engagement for a nighttime strategy.
+The project itself received over 400 contributions and 3500+ visitors.

 In essence, the two models of best practice - face-to-face and digital - combine to create a basis for change that is widely disseminated to the public, understood and engaged with.